sfumato & mona lisa

-Sfumato is an Italian word derived from the word "Fumo".
-In English, Sfumato means blurred or no obvious boundaries.
-The term is often a reference to a painting technique popularized during the Italian High Renaissance period, Cinquecento.
 Up to this point, artists would copy nature line by line and detail by detail with no room for imagination or vagueness in the hope of portraying nature with the utmost level of accuracy.
-This exact copying of details made objects very accurate in presentations but rigid and statue-like with no movement or sense of livelihood.
-With all their significant skillsets and patience, these artists missed what Leonardo Da Vinci realized about the way our eyes work.
-When forms are not drawn quite perfect and the transition from one line to another is blurred, the objects appear more life-like and real than if all the details were sharply presented.
+This technique made objects very accurate in presentations but rigid and statue-like with no movement.
+These artists missed what Leonardo Da Vinci realized about the way our eyes work.
+When forms are not drawn quite perfectly and the transition from one line to another is blurred, the objects appear more life-like.

 Da Vinci described Sfumato as “without lines or borders, in the manner of smoke or beyond the focus plane.”

-When designing, painting, or creating anything man-made, the elements of imperfection and deviations from nature would actually create livelihood and a sense of movement that cannot be achieved with the faithful following of details.
+The elements of imperfection and deviations from nature would actually create livelihood and a sense of movement that cannot be achieved with the faithful following of details.
 Because our eyes see things differently from what they seem and Da Vinci used this to his advantage to bring his objects to life in his paintings.
 Sfumato blurs the boundaries between forms and shapes of objects in a scene.
 It blends the colors and transitions of tones to leave a soft appearance of reality.
-Each part is added as a layer in coherence with the other layers and each layer only communicates a part of the puzzle.
-The viewer would decide what to see and how to connect the dots.

 The famous painting of Mona Lisa by Da Vinci is the perfect example of Sfumato.
 We see the details of the story, like the wrinkles of her sleeves and the embroidery of her dress’s neckline, are defined by the blurred transitions of colors, tones and lines without rigid outlines or boundaries.
 There is not one line shown with a clear border of its own, yet details of her face and dress and even her hair are all communicated with us.
 To give an elusive expression to her face, the corners of her mouth and her eyes are not precise as Leonardo deliberately left these areas vague.
 The shadows around these two important areas of her face, perfectly blended with the surroundings, give the painting depth and an expression that is not quite certain.
 If we look at her face, she changes before us with a smile that fades into sadness.